Learn More About Personal Injury Protection

-Florida motorists are required by law to have a minimum amount of $10,000 in personal injury protection (PIP) to cover the cost of any injuries sustained in a car accident.
-Florida is also a no-fault state, which means that car accident victims are required to go through their own PIP insurance providers to pay for injuries regardless of who was responsible.
-While PIP benefits ensure that injured parties are able to collect compensation for some of their losses, it also means that many car accident victims who sustain serious injuries and whose costs overwhelm the limits of their policies, could end up paying for treatment and vehicle repair out of their own pockets.
-Fortunately, those whose injuries are especially severe are permitted to file lawsuits against the at-fault parties in certain cases.
-To learn more about collecting compensation for your own Florida accident, please contact our Ocala personal injury protection lawyers for advice.
+Florida motorists are required by law to have a minimum amount of $10,000 in personal injury protection (PIP) to cover medical bills and lost wages resulting from a car accident.
+Florida is a no-fault state, which means that car accident victims are required to go through their own PIP insurance provider regardless of who was responsible.
+While PIP benefits ensure that injured parties can receive payment for some of their losses, it also means that many car accident victims who sustain serious injuries can make claims against the at-fault parties.

-While these benefits can significantly defray the cost of treating a car accident injury, they are often not enough to cover all of an accident victim’s losses.
-In these cases, an injured party could attempt to recover damages from the at-fault driver by filing a lawsuit against that individual, but only if his or her injuries were severe enough to satisfy Florida’s standard of what qualifies as a serious injury.
+While these benefits can defray some of the cost of treating a car accident injury, they are often not enough.
+In these cases, an injured party must attempt to recover damages from the at-fault driver/owner.

 - Permanent injuries;